Your Guide To Beginner Plyometrics

 However, these types of movements aren’t for everyone.
-If you have knee or joint pain, sprains, or other types of concerns relating to these parts of the body, I highly recommend getting cleared from a medical professional to implement plyos into your fitness routine.
-Jumping and hopping isn’t right for everyone, and can sometimes exasperate pre-existing conditions.
+If you have knee or joint pain, sprains, or other types of concerns relating to these parts of the body, I highly recommend getting cleared by a medical professional to implement plyos into your fitness routine.
+Jumping and hopping aren’t right for everyone, and can sometimes exasperate pre-existing conditions.

-All exercises aren’t right for everyone, and some should be avoided all together.
+All exercises aren’t right for everyone, and some should be avoided altogether.
 So much about health/wellness is knowing what’s healthy for one to brave and what isn’t.

 Proper Landing Mechanics

 If you decide plyos are right for you, it’s so important to practice proper landing mechanics.
 This is a fancy way of saying that it’s important to land properly after jumping or hopping or gaining any kind of air off the ground.